Itam67/Self-CTRL/README.md

 | `domains/moral/` | a stated safety policy | a response to a request | jury of LM judges |
 | `domains/coins/` | a Python program stating a coin's bias | a rollout of H/T flips | Bernoulli log-likelihood |

+We include instructions for adapting this codebase to new domains/problems.
 ## Setup

 ```bash